awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 ~ Leonardo Da Vinci

-What is directness?
 Directness is the idea of learning being tied closely to the situation or context you want to use it in.

 Who is a better maker of ceramics?
 Someone who philosophizes about the best pot, looks into the details, and finally attempts or someone who jumps right in and continuously improves their craft?
 The craftsman mindset has direct application here.
 You need to research and learn the theory, but the difference between theory and practice is in the practice.

 One of my friends from University ended up finishing a degree and after working a couple years in industry said "that degree taught me nothing!"
-We see this over and over again with things being taught at particular place and then not having direct or sometimes even tangental application.
+We see this over and over again with things being taught at particular place and then not having direct application.

 This leads us to the dirty secret of education: **transfer** which is that you learn something in a classroom and are able to apply it